-1. Labour Standards
+A. Labour Standards

 The labour standards in this code are based on the conventions of the International Labour Organisation (ILO).
+Also contractor have use to local labour in the project village minimum 30%.

 Employment is freely chosen

 There is no forced, bonded or involuntary prison labour.
 Workers are not required to lodge 'deposits' or their identity papers with the employer and are free to leave their employer after reasonable notice.